 You can’t visit Rio de Janeiro without going to a samba gig.
 With its African roots, samba music is an essential part of Rio de Janeiro’s culture.
 Experiencing the addictive rhythms of samba, even if you don’t like dancing, always makes for a great evening out.
 Here are our top picks for live samba music in Rio de Janeiro.

 Since most of the tourists end up in Copacabana, do drop by at Bip Bip to check out the samba scene.
 A bit of cult bar, Bip Bip is all about music.
-Local musicians come here to play in a tiny space, run by the notorious Alfredo Jacinto Melo, better know as Alfredinho (little Alfred).
-Talking during the music is forbidden, and you better respect that, to avoid a scolding from the owner.
+Local musicians come here to play in a tiny space.
+Talking during the music is forbidden, and you better respect that, to avoid a scolding.
 Don’t expect to be attended by a waiter, there is a fridge where you can get your beers.
 Thursdays, Fridays and Sundays are good for samba.
 On other nights they play other styles, like bossa nova and choro, as well.

 Rua Almirante Gonçalves 50, loja D, Copacabana.
 Tel: +55 (21) 22679696